 The reality-star and businesswoman faced immediate backlash on social media, with the criticism pointing out the disparity in consumption patterns between the general population and the rich.
 A few days following the report, Jenner shared a photo of herself and artist Travis Scott in the middle of two private jets, captioning the Instagram post “you want to take mine or yours ?” ostensibly daring the public to react.
 Which they did, of course.

 Interestingly enough, in the Kardashian-Jenner family, Kylie Jenner was not the worst “climate criminal”.
-That accolade goes to sister Kim Kardashian, who racked up 4,268.5 metric tonnes of carbon emissions over the course of 57 trips this year.
+That accolade goes to sister Kim Kardashian, who racked up 4,268.5 metric tonnes of carbon emissions over the course of 57 trips in 2022.

 To put even more perspective to this, these are just the numbers regarding ten celebrities.
 This does not include world leaders, royalties, moguls, etcetera.
 The idea of disregarding CO2 emissions for the sake of petty convenience also allows for more social class-based inequality.